oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 ## Get Ocean Tokens

+See the page about [Ocean Tokens](/concepts/ocean-tokens/).

 ### Get Testnet Ocean Tokens

 It used to be possible to get Ocean Tokens by clicking Pleuston's "Make it rain" button, but that used an Ocean Protocol keeper function that has been removed for security reasons.
 The "Make it rain" button might be made to work again in the future, but only in testnets.

 ### Get Mainnet Ocean Tokens

-There are several ways that one can (or could) acquire some of the Ocean Tokens in the initial circulating supply (which initially will only be in the Ethereum Mainnet), including:
+There are several ways that one can (or could) acquire some of the Ocean Tokens in the initial circulating supply, including:

 - participation in the seed round
 - participation in the pre-sale